There I was happy in my own little world of model trains. And then I saw the odd expression on the face of a lady walking past.

 And then there was the moment I’ve come to call train terror.

-I was sitting at a table in coach B of the GWR HST.
-We’d just left Reading and I opened my bag to get out my laptop to write a few emails.
+I was sitting at a table in coach B of my GWR train.
+We’d just left Reading, I opened my bag to get out my laptop and catch up on a few emails.

 I reached in and felt something metallic in the bag.
 I fished it out and found myself holding a scalpel.